pradeep90/org-autoclock/README.md

 # Start automatic clocking

-First, clock in to the Org-mode task you want.
-This will be the task that is automatically clocked in and out of.

-Then,

 	M-x org-autoclock-start

+This will clock into and out of your current Org task (which is by default a task created in `~/.org-autoclock-log.org`).

+You can clock in to any other task and `org-autoclock` will work for that instead.

 # Stop automatic clocking